sorbet/sorbet/website/docs/type-aliases.md

 sig {params(x: T.any(AB, C)).returns(Integer)}
 def coupled(x)
   case x
-  when A, B
+  when A, B then 1
-    1
-  when C
+  when C then 2
-    2
   end
 end
 ```